Vibrational-Electron Heating in Plasma Flows: A Thermodynamically Consistent Model: Conclusions

 \section{Conclusions}

-A new, thermodynamically consistent model for the inelastic heating term in the electron energy transport equation has been developed and validated for hypersonic air plasmas.
-This novel approach to modeling electron-vibrational (e-V) relaxation satisfies the principle of detailed balance and, crucially, ensures the correct equilibration of electron and vibrational temperatures in plasmas approaching thermal equilibrium.
+A new, thermodynamically consistent model for the vibrational-electron heating term has been developed and validated.
+This novel approach to modeling e-V relaxation satisfies the principle of detailed balance and, crucially, ensures the correct equilibration of electron and vibrational temperatures in plasmas approaching thermal equilibrium.

-A key advantage of this model is its formulation, which obtains electron heating by multiplying the total electron cooling rate by a simple algebraic factor dependent only on the electron and vibrational temperatures.
+A key advantage of this model is its formulation, which obtains {V-e heating by multiplying the e-V cooling rate} by a simple algebraic factor dependent only on the electron and vibrational temperatures.
 This allows the model to be coupled with any cooling description, including those derived from swarm experiments.
-Using swarm data is particularly advantageous as it correctly accounts for all inelastic energy losses as a function of electron temperature, avoiding the separate and often incomplete cross-sectional data required by other methods.
+Using swarm data is particularly advantageous because it correctly accounts for all inelastic energy losses as a function of electron temperature.
+This avoids the need for separate and often incomplete cross-sectional data required by other methods.

-The proposed model was validated against several test cases, including the non-equilibrium plasma flow around the RAM-C-II flight vehicle.
-In that case, the model predicted an electron temperature several times lower than previous models, which increased electron-ion recombination rates and resulted in improved agreement with flight test data.
-The model was also shown to be thermodynamically consistent in a dedicated thermal equilibrium test case.
+The proposed model is validated against several test cases, including the non-equilibrium plasma flow around the RAM-C-II flight vehicle.
+In that case, the model predicts an electron temperature several times lower than previous models, which increases electron-ion recombination rates and resulted in improved agreement with flight test data.
+The model is also shown to be thermodynamically consistent in a dedicated thermal equilibrium test case.

-Using the detailed balance principle via the equilibrium constant to estimate backward reaction rates is not without limitations.
-Since the equilibrium constant is derived under conditions of thermodynamic equilibrium, our model is accurate at equilibrium but only an approximation in situations of strong thermal non-equilibrium.
-Direct experimental data for electron heating rates from vibrationally excited species under these non-equilibrium conditions is currently unavailable.
-Such data is necessary to validate or refine the detailed balance approach.

-The improved accuracy and consistency of this electron energy model carry significant implications for hypersonic technologies.
-Applications such as MHD aerocapture, electron transpiration cooling, and electromagnetic shielding rely on accurate predictions of plasma conductivity, which is a strong function of electron temperature and density.
-By providing more reliable predictions, this closure model can accelerate the development of these advanced plasma-based technologies.